American Standard Version

 The American Standard Version (ASV), officially Revised Version, Standard American Edition, is a Bible translation into English that was completed in 1901 with the publication of the revision of the Old Testament.
-The revised New Testament had been released in 1900.
+The revised New Testament had been published in 1900.

 It was previously known by its full name, but soon came to have other names, such as the American Revised Version, the American Standard Revision, the American Standard Revised Bible, and the American Standard Edition.

 History

 The American Standard Version, which was also known as The American Revision of 1901, is rooted in the work begun in 1870 to revise the King James Bible of 1611.
-This project eventually produced the Revised Version (RV) in the UK.
+This project eventually produced the English Revised Version (ERV) in the UK.
 An invitation was extended to American religious leaders for scholars to work on the RV project.
 In 1871, thirty scholars were chosen by Philip Schaff.
 The denominations represented on the American committee were the Baptist, Congregationalist, Dutch Reformed, Friends, Methodist, Episcopal, Presbyterian, Protestant Episcopal, and Unitarian.
 These scholars began work in 1872.
 Three of the editors, the youngest in years, became the editors of the American Standard Revised New Testament: Drs.
-Dwight, Thayer and Matthew B. Riddle.
+Timothy Dwight V, Joseph Henry Thayer and Matthew B. Riddle.

-Suggestions from the American Revision Committee were accepted only if two-thirds of the British scholars agreed.
-This principle was supported by an agreement that if their suggestions were included in the appendix of the RV, the American Committee would not publish their version for 15 years.
-The appendix contained about three hundred suggestions.